-Excel Academy Charter Schools: 4 Campuses, Hundreds of Stories
+Excel Academy Charter Schools: 4 Campuses, Rigorous & Inclusive.

 Excel's Impact On Public Education

-The student attrition rate across our four campuses is lower than two percent, lower then the state and sending district averages, proving the impact an Excel Academy education has on our students and families.
+The student attrition rate across our four campuses is lower than 5 percent, lower than both the state and sending district averages.

 Excel Academy is a network of tuition-free public charter schools.
 Students are admitted through a blind public lottery.
-In 2015, 871 students applied to attend our four campuses.How to Apply
+In 2016, over 1,000 students applied to attend our four campuses.How to Apply

 Each year, over 2,000 people apply to work at our schools, making Excel an employer of choice for passionate, hard-working, idealistic people who want to have an impact on young people.APPLY TO WORK